ShreyanshGolchha01/AppGraphBuilder/README.md

 ## Known Issues

 - Mock data only (resets on refresh)
-- Changes don't persist
+- Changes don't persist to backend
-- All nodes are same type
 - Mobile dragging could be better
+- No undo/redo yet

 ## Maybe Add Later

-- Different node types (DB, API, etc)
+- More node types (API Gateway, Load Balancer, etc)
-- Keyboard shortcuts
+- More keyboard shortcuts (Delete: D, Select all: Ctrl+A)
-- Save to localStorage
+- Save to localStorage or backend
-- Undo/redo
+- Undo/redo functionality
-- Export as JSON
+- Export/import as JSON
-- Better mobile support
+- Better mobile touch support

 ---